JonJon50/John-Hagens-Jr-Portfolio/README.md

 - [x] Reliable API // This is done
 - [x] Authentication // This is done
-- [x] Heroku Storage // This is done
+- [x] Heroku Deployment // This is done
+- [x] Vercel Deployment // This is done

 <br>
 <h2 id="credits">Collaborators/Creditors 🏆</h2>